 - Questions about basic knowledge in media computer science

-- Development of a creative-artistic technical concept based on a given media technology scenario
+- Development of a creative-artistic and/or technical concept based on a given media technology scenario

-- Presentation and analysis of the developed concept
+- Presentation and analysis of the concept developed in the written assignment

-- Presentation of the submitted concept for a first project and discussion of the concept
+- Presentation and discussion of the developed orientation project

 - Questions about practical knowledge and skills for audio-visual media productions